Birth Control Implant (Contraceptive Implant) Overview

-There are many different types of birth control to consider when discussing contraceptive options with your doctor.
-One device that is safe, effective and convenient to use, is the birth control implant.
-The common brand name affiliated with the birth control implant, is Nexplanon.
+There are many different types of birth control for women living in the Plano, Frisco and Dallas, Texas area to consider when discussing contraceptive options with a doctor at Women’s Specialists of Plano.
+One device that is safe, effective and convenient to use is the birth control implant (contraceptive implant).
+The common brand name affiliated with the birth control implant is Nexplanon.
 This device is a matchstick-size rod insert that is placed inside the arm to protect a woman against pregnancy.
 This thin, flexible insert cannot be felt once in place, and just like the patch, pill, and hormonal IUD, once it is in place, it releases progestin, a hormone that controls certain function within the female body.
 In this case, the hormone keeps the eggs from leaving the ovaries and makes a woman’s cervical mucus thicker.
 These two safeguards keep the sperm from reaching the eggs.

 Birth Control Implant

-The birth control implant typically lasts for up to 3 years.
+The birth control implant, also known as a contraceptive implant, typically lasts for up to 3 years.
 Some of the benefits of this form of contraception, are that it is very easy to use, it is convenient, it provides continuous birth control without sterilization for a long period of time, and there is not a daily act or routine to follow.
 This type of birth control allows for spontaneity because nothing needs to take place before vaginal intercourse.
 In addition, for women who wish to become pregnant, once the implant is removed, the ability to conceive returns quickly.

 This method of birth control is very safe to use.
 However, it the effectiveness may be diminished with the use of certain antibiotics and drugs.
 If a woman takes estrogen or has had breast cancer in the past, or currently, they should not use the birth control implant as a form of contraception.